 With a body of work consistently built over fifteen years, architect and photographer Fred Guillaud’s images of urban landscapes are a beautiful cocktail between documentary, street and architectural.
 Photographing a building with the same sensitivity as a portrait of a family member, simultaneously Guillaud’s approach and use of people within his images, taken with an objectivity used for architecture create stunning composed colours and perspectives.
-In this interview we speak with Guillaud about how his career as an architect develops his work, living in Barcelona and documententing what the architect cannot control.
-[This article was originally published on JRNL Magazine, a now closed publication from our Editor James Wrigley.]
+In this interview we speak with Guillaud about how his career as an architect develops his work, living in Barcelona and documenting what the architect cannot control.

 To start, what inspired you to start photographing?

 Well I can’t actually say what really inspired me to start shooting.
 Let’s say that my first step was during my architectural studies, as a need to cover field investigations, or to shoot buildings.

 What are your main inspirations?
 I read that you are fan of the first American colourist, such as Stephen Shore and William Eggleston what is it about their work that inspires your own?

 I guess this is my second step.
 I’m an autodidact so i was mainly following my instinct recording both my daily life and urban scenes.
 One day i came across the book “Uncommon places” from Stephen Shore.
 It has been my first “photographic shock”… I probably stood one hour staring at the pictures.
 I suddenly found a sense and an explanation to the pictures i was taking, both on the modus operandi and the topics.
 In a word, from Eggleston i obviously keep in mind his “i am at war with the obvious”, from Shore his capacity to reinvent himself constantly.

 You have been living and photographing in Barcelona for a little over 15 years, what do you love most about it?